b-rodrigues/korppi/docs/keyboard-shortcuts.md

 ## Customization

-*Custom keyboard shortcuts are planned for a future release.*
+Keyboard shortcuts are not configurable.
+This is a deliberate design choice, as business users typically do not require or benefit from such customization options.

 ---